abdoelwaly/ci-jenkins-nexus-sonarq/README.md

 5.  **SonarQube Configuration:** Configure SonarQube and create the project "jprofile".
 6.  **Jenkins Server Setup:**  Install Jenkins and configure it as described in the "Jenkins Configuration" section above.

+## GitHub Webhook Integration for Automated Triggers

+This project leverages GitHub webhooks to automate the CI/CD pipeline.
+By configuring a webhook in your GitHub repository, Jenkins is automatically notified of any pushes (or other specified events) to the repository, triggering a new build.
+This eliminates the need for manual build triggering or polling, ensuring continuous integration and faster feedback.

+**How it Works:**

+1.  **GitHub Configuration:** A webhook is set up in the GitHub repository's settings, pointing to the Jenkins server's webhook endpoint, A secret is also configured for enhanced security.

+2.  **Jenkins Configuration:** The Jenkins job is configured to listen for GitHub webhook events.
+The same secret configured in GitHub is also configured in the Jenkins job.

+3.  **Code Push:** When a developer pushes code to the GitHub repository, GitHub sends a webhook event (a POST request with information about the push) to the Jenkins server.

+4.  **Jenkins Trigger:** Jenkins receives the webhook event, verifies the secret (if configured), and if valid, triggers the pipeline build.

+5.  **CI/CD Process:** The pipeline then proceeds with the defined stages (build, test, analyze, deploy, etc.).

 ## Running the Pipeline

 1. Create a new Pipeline job in Jenkins.